SujiV-repo/Splitwise/README.md

 ## Introduction

-Splitwise Backend is a Spring Boot application that provides backend services for managing expenses, groups, and user interactions in a splitwise-like application.
+Splitwise is a expense management application designed to simply group finances and ensure fair and transparent sharing of expenses.
+This project leverages Spring Boot to provide a robust backend infrastructure for handling users, groups, expenses and user interactions.

 ## Features

 - User management
 - Group creation and management
 - Expense tracking
 - User expenses and settlements